yolodevz/cms-sanity/README.md

+# Next.js + Sanity CMS Project

-This is a [Next.js](https://nextjs.org) project bootstrapped with [`create-next-app`](https://nextjs.org/docs/app/api-reference/cli/create-next-app).
+This is a [Next.js](https://nextjs.org) project bootstrapped with [`create-next-app`](https://nextjs.org/docs/app/api-reference/cli/create-next-app) and integrated with Sanity CMS.

 ## Getting Started

+### 1. Install Dependencies

-First, install dependencies:
+First, install the project dependencies:

 ```bash
 pnpm i
 ```

-Then, sign up to `sanity.io`.
-You'll need to create a project there.
+### 2. Set Up Sanity CMS

+1. Sign up for an account at [sanity.io](https://sanity.io)
+2. Create a new project in your Sanity dashboard
-Every project has an `id` and `dataset`.
-You may have up to 2 datasets on a free plan.
+3. Note your project's `ID` and create a `dataset` (you can have up to 2 datasets on the free plan)

-Create a `development` dataset and then and API token with a `read/write` permission.
+4. Create a `development` dataset
+5. Generate an API token with `read/write` permissions

-Now, armed with an id, new dataset and token, copy the `env.example` and populate three variables you see.

-You should be all set.
+### 3. Configure Environment Variables

+1. Copy the `env.example` file to `.env.local`
+2. Populate the three required variables with your Sanity project details:
+   - NEXT_PUBLIC_SANITY_PROJECT_ID
+   - NEXT_PUBLIC_SANITY_DATASET
+   - SANITY_API_READ_WRITE_TOKEN

+### 4. Start the Development Server

-Lastly, run the development server:
+Run the development server:

 ```bash
 pnpm dev
 ```

+### 5. Access Your Application

-Open [http://localhost:3000](http://localhost:3000) with your browser to see the pages with Sanity CMS content.
+- **Main site**: Open [http://localhost:3000](http://localhost:3000) to view your pages with Sanity CMS content

-Open [http://localhost:3000/studio](http://localhost:3000/studio) with your browser to see the sanity studio and manage content.
+- **Sanity Studio**: Open [http://localhost:3000/studio](http://localhost:3000/studio) to access the content management interface

-Documents and schemas are prepared for you, but there is no data in the dataset you just created.
-Before you see anything displayed on the page, make sure to create a page using sanity studio url above.
-Once you have the page ready and `published`, assign it as a homepage in the `Site Settings` document.

-Enjoy editing content, expanding schemas and experimenting further :)
+## Initial Setup

+The project comes with pre-configured documents and schemas, but your newly created dataset will be empty.
+To see content on your site:

+1. Navigate to the Sanity Studio at [http://localhost:3000/studio](http://localhost:3000/studio)
+2. Create your first page using the studio interface
+3. **Publish** the page once you're satisfied with the content
+4. In the `Site Settings` document, assign your newly created page as the homepage

+## Next Steps

+You're now ready to:
+- Edit content through the Sanity Studio
+- Expand and customize the existing schemas
+- Experiment with additional features

+Enjoy building with Sanity CMS :)